 Never before have teens needed us more to spot safe places past their struggles, and to support their strengths.
-After a lifetime of working with teens and their families, it pains me to read reports of spiked suicides, along with a proliferation of chemicals and drugs used to encourage emotional… Read more »
+After a lifetime of working with teens and their families, it pains me to read reports of spiked suicides, along with a proliferation of chemicals and drugs used to try and… Read more »

 So you spot a friend rewarded for something you did without notice.
 Normal?
 Yes, most of us most of us struggle against jealousy on a regular basis.
 Or let’s say your best ideas go ignored, while lesser ideas grab center stage at a family get-together.
 Have you seen it happen?… Read more »

-Increasingly, people feel desperate, so that drug overdoses are up over 100% in some states.
+Increasingly, people feel desperate, bored and unfulfilled, so that drug overdoses are up over 100% in some states.
 There’s a sense of unmet urgency out there, that many call a lack of hope.
 Others openly share how love and kindness seem to flee when they need it most.
-Have you seen or experienced… Read more »
+Have you… Read more »

 The problem with stress is that it masks as winner – so you miss its killer qualities and fail to spot danger signs before it strikes.

 Most people have been judged in ways that bring to question their very mission in life.
 Fewer have found an amygdala’s mental tools to forgive and move on.